-Framing.
 Facilitators introduce the purpose, or frame, the group they’re leading.
 Framing happens when a facilitator sets a simple prompt that lets participants know there is a purpose to the group.
+Framing relieves participants of the question “Why are we doing this?” by bringing them to their own conclusions about the purpose and potential outcomes of an activity.